|

 Data Source can be used for both logging and a virtual phone book, or

-seperate Data Sources can be used for each.
+separate Data Sources can be used for each.

 To create a new ODBC Data source, click the ODBC button to open